 Note: If you’re interested in more detail around Seligman’s MRT program, you will find it in his book called Flourish.

-If you would like to learn more ways to Build Resilience and Bounce Back from Setbacks, you can view the full-length lesson in our Great Managers MasterClass.
+If you would like to learn more ways to Build Resilience and Bounce Back from Setbacks, enrol in our Udemy course today.
+Click here for a limited time discount.